pieroxy/conkw/doc/GRABBER_OWM.md

 * `str.daily_wind_speed_icon_<i>` The icon of the wind speed, to be used as the `src` property of an `img` tag.

-## notes
+### Final notes

-There are a few metrics in the APi that are not extracted, such as UV, dew point, wind gust, ...
+There are a few metrics in the API that are not extracted, such as UV, dew point, wind gust, ...

 If you need them, please provide a pull request or just open an issue.
 For reference, [here is the documentation for the api](https://openweathermap.org/api/one-call-api).